 Some of the more common agencies involved include the:

-Of these, the FDA, USDA, and CPSC are the ones that work most closely with the CBP.
-However, any PGA can also make a request of the CBP to hold a shipment.
+Of these, the FDA, USDA, and CPSC are the ones that work most closely with CBP.
+Each PGA has a corresponding enforcement hold listed in the ACE Disposition Guide.

-Documentary holds come into play when there are inconsistencies, errors, or missing information in your shipping documents.
+An entry processing hold occurs when there are inconsistencies, errors, or missing information on your shipping or customs clearance documents.

 Documents connected with specific agencies are likely to be inspected more closely.
-For example, the FDA is going to be checking for specific health certificates and making sure that labels contain all the right information.
+For example, the FDA will check specific health certificates and make sure that labels contain all the right information.

 Usually the only major issues with these holds is the time lost while mistakes are corrected.
 However, there is a chance that goods will be denied entry.
 This means you would either need to re-export the products or have them destroyed.